AbbasSrour/monitoring-grafana/README.md

 - [x] Replace Promtail And Grafana Agent with Aloy
 - [ ] Move Alerting to Grafana OnCall
 - [X] Replace Prometheus with Mimir
-- [ ] Add frontend dashboards for grafana
+- [ ] Add frontend dashboards in grafana
 - [ ] Add Google Cloud billing dashboard
 - [ ] Add Monitoring Dashboard for GCS
 - [ ] Add blob storage in gcs to save logs and metrics